project-kessel/kessel-kafka-connect/README.md

 ```

 ### Kafka Connect Deployment
 The KafkaConnect CR templates can be used to deploy a Kafka Connect cluster using the image built with the provided Dockerfile.
-The template is designed to allow for multiple service providers to use the same template while avoiding name duplication as these Connect clusters will likely live in the same namespace

-There are 2 versions of the KafkaConnect CR: one with authentication, one without
+There are 3 versions of the KafkaConnect CR: one with authentication, one without, and one for FedRAMP

-The `kafkaconnect-no-auth.yml` template is useful for Ephemeral, where the Clowder-provided Kafka cluster can be used for the Connect cluster and does not require any authentication.
+The `kafkaconnect-no-auth.yml` template is useful for Ephemeral testing, where the Clowder-provided Kafka cluster can be used for the Connect cluster and does not require any authentication.
+In ephemeral, by default Kessel Inventory API ships with Kessel Kafka Connect and can be deployed that way.

-The `kafkaconnect-w-auth.yml` template is useful for adding to your deployment file for targeting stage/production environments where MSK is likely used and is configured with SASL/SCRAM.
+The `kafkaconnect-w-auth.yml` template is used for Stage/Prod and relies on AWS MSK.
+It is configured with SASL/SCRAM and requires credentials to authenticate to the cluster.
 In order to authenticate, you will need a Kakfa user configured for the MSK cluster.
 See the **Managed Streaming for Apache Kafka (MSK) via App-Interface** section of the App Interface docs on how to add users.
+Note, the Inventory API Debezium Connector is also deployed as part of this manifest

+The final template, `kafka-connect-fedramp.yml`, is similar to the `kafkaconnect-w-auth.yml` deploy file but is designed for FedRAMP and leveraging a Strimzi Kafka cluster vs MSK.

 #### Using the Templates